Turkmen tribes: Chowdur

-Yomut
+Yomud

-Yomuts are one of the major modern Turkmen tribes.
+Yomuds (also called Yomuts) are one of the major modern Turkmen tribes.
 They descend from the Salur tribe of the Oghuz Turks.

-The historical region of settlement is the southern part of the Balkan velayat (region) of Turkmenistan, near the Etrek River and in the adjacent areas of Iran, between Etrek and Gorgan, as well as in the north, in the Dashoguz velayat.
-The Yomuds were divided into sedentary, semi-nomadic and nomadic groups, the latter being the majority.
-Sedentary Yomud Turkmens lived in the villages of Chekishler and Esenguly (nowadays Balkan velayat of Turkmenistan), semi-nomadic ones lived in the lower reaches of the Etrek (in two large villages) in summer, and in winter they broke up into small groups and led nomadic life.
+The historical region of settlement is the southern part of the Balkan welayaty (province) of Turkmenistan, near the Etrek River adjacent to Iran, between Etrek and Gorgan, as well as in the north, in Dashoguz velayat.
+The Yomuds were divided into sedentary, semi-nomadic and nomadic groups, the last being the majority.
+Sedentary Yomud Turkmens lived in the villages of Chekishler and Esenguly located in today's Balkan welayaty; semi-nomadic Yomuds lived in the lower reaches of the Etrek (in two large villages) in summer, and in winter they broke up into small groups and lived nomadically.
 Nomadic Turkmen Yomuds usually left for Etrek or Iran in autumn and winter.

-The last ruler (de facto) of the Khanate of Khiva was the representative of the Turkmen Yomut tribe, Junaid Khan.
+The last de facto ruler of the Khanate of Khiva was a representative of the Turkmen Yomud tribe, Junaid Khan.